telerik/xaml-docs/eqatec-analytics-application-integration.md

 where [product_key] should be replaced with the __product key__ you got after registering your application on [https://platform.telerik.com/](https://platform.telerik.com/)

-## How Analytics works
+## How Analytics Works

-This section demonstrates how Analytics work with Telerik controls.
+This section demonstrates how Analytics works with Telerik controls.
 Let’s, for example, create a test application registered as AnalyticsTestApp in the [Telerik Platform](https://platform.telerik.com/).
-Add a few controls that support Analytics to it:
+Add a few controls that support Analytics to it.

-#### __XAML__
+#### __[XAML] Example 3: Add controls__

 {{region eqatec-analytics-application-integration_1}}
 	<StackPanel Orientation="Horizontal">